msharma84/Technical_Concepts/K8S.md

 that are tightly coupled and share resources.
 It runs on a single node and represents a unit of deployment in k8s.

 1. Pods are atomic, building blocks of k8s.
-2. A Pod can only run on a single node at a given time
+2. Pod can only run on a single node at a given time
 3. Pod is the unit of scaling in k8s
 4. Each Pod is assigned a unique IP address.
 Containers inside a Pod can communicate with one another using localhost
 5. All containers in the Pod can access the shared volumes, allowing those container to share data